Table Of Content

 Logo and brand design are the furthest from being described as superficial or trivial.
 Believe it or not, your branding is the first unspoken word your customer receives from you.
 Your branding design, with logo at its heart, has to be crafted professionally and mindfully, to carefully represent your brand’s core values, competitive advantage, market and industry.
 On the other hand, it has to be creative and eye-clinging so it gets the share of attention, and wallet, you aspire for.

-Customers aren’t anymore interested in this kind of communication where you buy a space whether on social media, TV or even Radio and lecture them on how better your product is compared to others!
+Customers aren’t any more interested in this kind of communication where you buy space on social media, TV or even Radio and lecture them on how better your product is than others!
 Customers want to know your brand story and how it relates to them and their daily challenges.
-How do they see your product as part of their daily lives, making it easier, prettier or more fun.
-Your branding team has to be great at storytelling to come up with one that captivates your customers’ minds and lives there rent free.
+How do they see your product as part of their daily lives, making it easier, prettier or more fun?
+Your branding team must be excellent at storytelling to create one that captivates your customers’ minds and lives there rent-free.

-The brand elements have to be integrated in a way that shows cohesiveness and speaks integration.
+The brand elements must be integrated in a way that shows cohesiveness and speaks of integration.
 Brand collaterals should possess the same look and feel across various areas.
-The colours and designs of your logo, business cards, letterhead, stationeries, posters, product packaging, office interiors, facade design, shop front, signages, digital cover photo, email signature and the list goes on and on – you get the point.
-This all paves the way to an efficient brand recognition and recall
+The colours and designs of your logo, business cards, letterhead, stationeries, posters, product packaging, office interiors, facade design, shop front, signages, digital cover photo, email signature, and the list go on and on – you get the point.
+This all paves the way to efficient brand recognition and recall

 Human Beings trust human beings more than brands.
-This is the reason why huge brands pay billions annually to famous, and non-famous, good looking and seemingly sincere human beings to speak for their brands to us.
-It’s wise to carefully choose a face who can perfectly represent your brand and embody its promises to your customers.
+This is why huge brands pay billions annually to famous and non-famous, good-looking and seemingly sincere human beings to speak for their brands to us.
+Choosing a face representing your brand perfectly and embodies its promises to your customers is wise.
 This face can be you, the brand owner.
-Being the human reflection of your brand speeds your way right to the hearts of your customers and makes them believe more in the brand and build this emotional bond and trust, and consequently boost your sales up.
+Being the human reflection of your brand speeds your way right to the hearts of your customers, makes them believe more in the brand, builds this emotional bond and trust and consequently boosts your sales.

-The human mind finds comfort in harmony and confusion in mess.
-As a brand owner, or marketer, make sure to keep your brand massages all consistent and harmonious across different platforms where your brand lives.
+The human mind finds comfort in harmony and confusion in a mess.
+As a brand owner or marketer, keep your brand messages consistent and harmonious across different platforms where your brand lives.
 Consistency in communication gives the customer the needed trust to buy with confidence.
-This can happen when your brand has clear communication plans and goals, consistent look and feel and flexible design adaptations across various platforms.
+This can happen when your brand has clear communication plans and goals, a consistent look and feel and flexible design adaptations across various platforms.
 Creating a professional brand identity helps you attain this flexibility and consistency for your brand.